KnowEnG/KN_Mapper/README.md

 This repo contains the Python3 `kn_mapper.py` command that performs the mapping.
-It also contains a `Dockerfile` to create a Docker image and a `Dockstore.cwl` which is used by the [Dockstore](https://www.dockstore.org) to register thie corresponding Docker image container and describe how to call kn_mapper for the community.
+It also contains a `Dockerfile` to create a Docker image and a `Dockstore.cwl` which is used by the [Dockstore](https://www.dockstore.org) to register the corresponding Docker image container and describe how to call kn_mapper for the community.

 ## Usage